 London is a generally safe (use common sense as you would in any large city) and welcoming city, but there are some places I’d avoid to make sure your first visit is the best it can be:

-• Near the airports – you may find a cheaper rate, but the airports are far from the city center and you’ll quickly reduce your savings with daily transport fees.
+- Near the airports.
+You may find a cheaper rate, but the airports are far from the city center and you’ll quickly reduce your savings with daily transport fees.

-• Outside Zone 1 – for your first visit, stay near the things you want to see most.
+- Outside Zone 1.
+For your first visit, stay near the things you want to see most.
 For instance, Greenwich is lovely, but you’ll again have a longer and sometimes crowded commute to reach Central London.

 How can I find the best prices on London hotels?

 I use Booking.com to compare prices on all London hotels.
 You can use their flexible dates rate finder to find the cheapest dates that work with your schedule.
 This can be a big help when you want to spend some time in London and also explore other places outside the city.
-Use the rate finder to pick the best rates in London and plan your time outside the city for the more expensive dates.

 What else do I need to know to plan a London itinerary?

 Check out this guide to London travel planning for more details on what to see and how to put together the perfect trip!
+For a broader itinerary on your first UK visit, consider splitting your time between London and Edinburgh.